Do solar panels work during a power outage?

 How can you use solar power to survive a power outage?

-- Be sure to have an additional gas generator
+- Use an additional gas generator

 1. Backup gas generator